 Cloud adoption is now critical to meeting immediate business needs for over 90% of organisations.
-Migration to cloud provides a myriad of benefits that include affordability, scalability and flexibility for starters, and in a world where accelerated digital transformation is key to not only thrive but also survive as a business, it’s no wonder it’s now a critical service for nearly all organisations.
+Migration to cloud provides myriad benefits that include affordability, scalability and flexibility for starters, and in a world where accelerated digital transformation is key to thriving and surviving as a business, it’s no wonder it’s now a critical service for nearly all organisations.

 Make sure you’re considering these three factors as part of your cloud migration strategy for successful application migration…